Day 1 & Day 2 (9/28/16 – 9/29/16)

 Manhattan

-We woke up after 12 hours of sleep (!) and I was delighted as the pain on my leg eased.
+We woke up after 12 hours of sleep (!) and I was delighted as

 The museum collections contain over 33 million (!) specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and human cultural artifacts, of which only a small fraction can be displayed at any given time, and occupies more than 2,000,000 (!) square feet.